A homeowner celebrates the day she pays off her mortgage, but finds out the following month her credit score has dropped.

 We’re not saying there’s any sort of conspiracy, but credit card companies aren’t exactly complaining when the average credit card debt of people who don’t pay off their balances is more than $16,000.

 Meanwhile, consumers who want to get rid of their debt work hard to pay off their balances.
-Good for them, too; scores of financial experts say being debt-free is the first major step to financial freedom.
+Good for them, too; many financial experts say being debt-free is the first major step to financial freedom.

 Yet when you finally pay off that last bit of debt, FICO and other companies see you as more of a risk.
 It just doesn’t make sense.